aadit1011/Web-Development/README.md

 # Web-Development
-This are mine initial practices for Web Development.
+These are mine initial practices for Web Development.